All Episodes

 He's in Pennsylvania.

-It's great to be back in Pennsylvania with the proud men and women of the American Trucking Associations.
+Ladies and gentlemen, it's great to be back in Pennsylvania with the proud men and women of the American Trucking Association.

 I also want to thank all of our wonderful members of Congress who are here with us today.